OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 #### Using Native GraphQL Introspection

-The most straight-forward way is to send an HTTP request (using a proxy like Burp) with the following payload :
+The most straight-forward way is to send an HTTP request (using a proxy like Burp) with the following payload, taken from an article on [Medium](https://medium.com/@the.bilal.rizwan/graphql-common-vulnerabilities-how-to-exploit-them-464f9fdce696) :

 ```json
 query IntrospectionQuery {